nathancarter/weblurch/doc/plan.md

 ## Embedding a single attribute

- * Improve the efficiency of the "v" embedding member.
-    * Before converting to HTML form, set each grouper's `src` attribute to empty.
-(It will be reconstructed if it gets expanded back into the document anyway, so throwing out this huge, useless data is crucial.)
-    * Apply `LZString.compress` to the string to be assigned to the "v" member before storing it.
+ * Improve the efficiency of attribute embedding by applying `LZString.compress` to the data before storing it.
  * Extend `completeForm` to take embedded attributes into account.
     * If there are embedded and non-embedded attributes with the same key, form list values the same way you would with multiple non-embedded